shkhuz/shkhuz.github.io/aria/index.md

 ## Building

-As the project is not fully mature yet, I have decided to build the compiler in private — once the compiler is able to bootstrap itself, I will release the repository online.
+~~As the project is not fully mature yet, I have decided to build the compiler in private — once the compiler is able to bootstrap itself, I will release the repository online.~~ I have now decided to release the repository earlier than planned due to multiple collaborators working on it.